Self rescue is an essential skill for kitesurfing safely. Level: basic

 The following self rescue technique is the best way to keep yourself off the front page of the news.
 If you kite long enough, you will need to know this!

-- Regain your kite: Wind in all remaining lines onto your bar.
+Regain your kite: After you have wound in the front lines to depower the kite, wind in all remaining lines onto your bar.
 In light winds you can wind them onto the bar as if you are packing up at the end of a session.
 In stronger winds wrapping the lines around one bar end (rather than end to end) is the easiest as end to end wrapping can be very difficult in 30+ knot winds.
 This will take you up to the kite.

 If you are having trouble executing any of these steps, it may be time to bail out completely.
 Keep in mind this is a last ditch option, as a kite flying or floating by itself is a recipe for trouble - injured bystanders and power line catastrophes can and do occur.